viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 This paper presents a proposal for a generic factory `make` that allows to make generic algorithms that need to create an instance of a wrapped class from its underlying types.

+N4471 proposes extending template parameter deduction for functions to constructors of template classes.
+If this proposal is accepted, it would be clear that this proposal will lost most of its added value.

 # Motivation and Scope